SpoicyCurri/ballon-d-ata/README.md

-# ⚽ Ballon D'App 🏆
+# ⚽ Ballon d'Ata 🏆

-A web scraping tool that collected all the Balon d'Or nominations data into a single time series dataset, including the full history from 1956 to 2025.
+A web scraping tool that collected all the Ballon d'Or nominations data into a single time series dataset, including the full history from 1956 to 2025.
 Also an animated racing bar chart of total nominations of players during their active periods.

 ## 🚀 Setup